shibochen/Data_Structures_and_Alogrithms/Data_Structures/Queue.md

 # Important Notes about Queue

-`Queue` is a linear data structure in which the insertion and deletion operations are performed on First-in-First-out(FIFO) principle. <br />
+`Queue` is a linear data structure in which the insertion and deletion operations are performed on **First-in-First-out(FIFO)** principle.

 `Queue<Integer> queue = new Queue<Integer>();` <br />
 `java.util.Queue` is an interface so you cannot instantiate it directly.
 You can instantiate class.